 How to Cut a Groove or Channel on Wood Without a Router

-Today, we have a multitude of different power tools, allowing us to do a wide variety of woodworking tasks.
-The problem, for many of us, is that there are too many tools available for what our budget can support.
-We end up buying the tools we need the most and finding ways of making do for everything else.
+Today, we have many different power tools, allowing us to do various woodworking tasks.
+The problem for many of us is that too many tools are available for what our budget can support.
+We end up buying the tools we need the most and finding ways of making do with everything else.

 This is why it’s valuable to know alternative ways of doing things.
-Those alternative ways might involve using other types of power tools to complete the task or they might be the methods that our forefathers used, working with hand tools, rather than power tools.
+Those alternative ways might involve using other types of power tools to complete the task, or they might be the methods that our forefathers used, working with hand rather than power tools.
 Either way, they’re worth having in our bag of tricks.

 The Rapid Cutting Router